Sabbath in our home

 We have inherited Sunday as both a holiday and a day of rest.
 We need a day of rest from work, which has also been proven in so many ways.
 We need a day of renewal and restoration where God and family are at the center.
 A day that just comes to us by itself:)

 The rhythm of keeping the Sabbath every 7th day is a way for humans to imitate God and act as if we are participating in the new creation.
-Another facet is that we are slaves to our work, but on the 7th day we celebrate our release from slavery and rest with God.
+Joining in on an eden day 🙂 Another facet is that we are slaves to our work, but on the 7th day we celebrate our release from slavery and rest with God.
 The Sabbath belongs to God!

 After all, the first Christians were both Gentiles and Jews.
 The Jews who were used to keeping the Jewish traditions just became Messianic Jews instead, but still Jews.
 There were, of course, disagreements about the Sabbath and other Jewish laws.

-The Sabbath could easily be interpreted as an act of law, so it makes good sense to keep the Sabbath on a Sunday, as many of the first Christians did and as we Christians are used to today, because it was the day of resurrection, when Jesus won over death.
-Jesus taught his disciples to watch him break the bread and where he appeared among them and said peace be with you and equipped them for service.
+The Sabbath could easily be interpreted as an act of law, but it makes good sense to keep the Sabbath on a Sunday also, as many of the first Christians did and as we Christians are used to today, because it was the day of resurrection, when Jesus won over death.

-What I find thought-provoking is that Jesus says; We must remember the communion as often as we can, as we humans can often get our focus elsewhere, therefore it is important to remember and have the right thing in mind.
-Communion is a part of our weekly Sabbath.
+Jesus says; We must remember the communion as often as we can.
+We humans can often get our focus elsewhere, it is important to remember and have the right things on our mind.
+Communion is importatent for us in our weekly Sabbath, to remember who our Savior and Lord is.

 1 Corinthians 11:23-26